DataPhilly/projects/COC.md

    Example: An attendee is caught attempting to steal from the venue or another participant.
    Action: Immediately ask the individual to leave.
 Contact venue security and, if necessary, local law enforcement.
 Document the incident thoroughly.

-6. Privacy violations:
+6. Disrespect for venue or misuse of event resources:
-   Example: Someone is taking photos of attendees or slides without permission.
+   Example: An attendee is repeatedly taking excessive amounts of food or damaging venue property.
-   Action: Ask them to stop and delete any unauthorized photos.
-If they refuse, ask them to leave the event.
+   Action: Politely remind the individual of the expectations for respecting the venue and event resources.
+If the behavior continues, ask them to leave the event and consider barring them from future events.

 7. Alcohol-related misconduct:
    Example: An attendee becomes visibly intoxicated and belligerent at a social event.